CS-SI/eodag/docs/cli_user_guide.rst

         -L, --processingLevel TEXT      List product types of processing level -S, --sensorType TEXT           List product types originating from this type of sensor
-        --help                          Show this message and exit.
+        --no-fetch                      Do not fetch providers for new product types --help                          Show this message and exit.

 * By default the command line interface of eodag is set to the minimum verbosity level.
 You can print more